SNodeC/snode.c/README.md

        Suppress reverse host name lookup
 ```

-which offer configuration options to configure the host name or IP-Address and port number the physical server socket should be bound to.
-Note, that the default value of the port number is `8001`, what is this port number used to activate the `echo` instance:
+which offer configuration options to configure the host name or IP-Address and the port number the physical server socket should be bound to.
+Note, that the *default value* of the port number is `8001`, what is this port number used to activate the *echo* instance.

 ```cpp
 echoServer.listen(8001, [](const SocketAddress& socketAddress, const std::function<void(const SocketAddress&, core::socket::State)>& onStatus) -> void {